Oglethorpe Hotel: Eventual decline

 In 1958 the fatal accident was a boiler in the hotel's basement bursting.
 This was due to blockages from pipes gradually becoming clogged over years of use.
 Without any money to repair the significant damages to the hotel, the owners were forced to close its doors.
 Plans for tearing down the hotel and building a more modern one were met with public outcry.
 When it became clear that the hotel was to be demolished hundreds of people poured in to collect everything they could.
 Thousands of pieces of memorabilia, the safe, the colored tiling, anything that could be removed and carried away before the demolition began was saved.

 With the loss of the Oglethorpe many within the town rushed to save its memory.
 The eventual construction of the Holiday Inn was met with major public criticism.
 Many found the new building to lack the grandiosity and culture the original Oglethorpe embodied.
 As the surrounding downtown area fell into financial decline, eventually the Holiday Inn meet the same fate, with most of it demolished except for a small section turned into a JCPenney.

 Today

-Today, the JCPenny has closed down and is a locally owned antique store.
+Today, the JCPenney has closed down and is a locally owned antique store.
 The remaining land is undeveloped and empty, with the local nickname "The Oglethorpe Block".
 There are strong communities and historical societies collecting and documenting the history and what pieces remain.
 Many locals still collect and share various items or documents that have survived the passage of time.
 Modern restoration efforts have created a small park dedicated to the Oglethorpe in one of Brunswick's downtown squares.
 Tiles from the original flooring in the Oglethorpe now reside alongside plaques describing its importance to the growth of Brunswick.